Welcome to LGBT Foundation's Women's Programme

 We know that rates of depression are higher among LGBT folks, often increased by experiences of hate crime and discrimination.
 Read on...

-Substance misuse is four times higher in LB+ women than in hetrosexuals, but there is little specific support available.
+Substance misuse is four times higher in LGBT women, but there is little specific support available.
 Read more here.

-The myths around LB+ women's sexual health still circulate and the propegation of an historic mis-information can prove to be deadly.
+The myths around LGBT women's sexual health still circulate and the propegation of an historic mis-information can prove to be deadly.
 Read on...

 We have created and collected guides and links to other organisations over the years.
 We hope you find them useful.
 More detail here.

-It can be incredibly difficult for LB+ women to meet other women and there are fewer and fewer specific spaces that feel safe.
+It can be incredibly difficult for LGBT women to meet other women and there are fewer and fewer specific spaces that feel safe.
 More here...

 We are constantly striving to gather meaningful data through our own surveys and by partnering other organisations on research projects.
 More here.